FourSee/rails5_skeleton/README.md

 * `User.emails` class accessor, for efficient email fetching (repeatable pattern for other encrypted attributes)
 * Has an easy user-owned data export feature via `user.export_personal_information`, which goes through every model that has a `user_id` and returns not-false for `self.personal_information`.
 Each model is responsible for returning a hash of attributes considered `personal_information`

+### OMG LOSING THE DECRYPTION KEY MEANS PERMANENT DATA LOSS

+Yes, deleting the user's decryption key from redis means permanent data loss.
+That's the whole point of the GDPR "right-to-be-forgotten" clause.

+To prevent accidental data loss, Redis should be persisted & snapshotted regularly.
+User data is still recoverable as long as a snapsot exists.
+As such, snapshots should be kept for 30 days, then `shred`ed.

 ### Non-GDPR features:

 * I18n on model attributes via the `json_translate` gem (see `Consent` model for example)